aktdude/CSC520/Assignment3/README.txt

 I made my code using VSCODE.
 The two files I have are nqueens.py and prolog.pl.

-I run Question 1(NQueens) by doing: python nqueens.py basic 10 python nqueens.py forward 10
+NQueens is a problem to make a chess board with a queen in each column and no queens attack each other I run Question 1(NQueens) by doing: python nqueens.py basic 10 python nqueens.py forward 10